mortolian/mortolian/README.md

 # Welcome to my GitHub profile

-I recently moved many of my projects to "private" because they were getting old and did not represent my current level of knowledge and skill.
-I hope to add some new projects I have been working on soon.
+I recently moved many of my projects to "private" because they were old and were not as useful anymore.
+I would like to replace them with projects which you can use and where I can contribute in a positive way.

+---

 Some things I am working on:

-- My own RSYNC automation project "python-rsync-backup" is now available in version 2.
+- The RSYNC automation project "python-rsync-backup" is now available in version 2.
 Vesion 1 is still available but considered EOL.

 - I am starting a new MVP project called [Shortento.com](https://shortento.com).
 The site is a service that will allow you to create permanent links to digital resources.
 The concept is very simple and I hope to differentiate it well and build something that everyone will understand the value of.
 I am not sure that this is the best name for the service, but hopefully some feedback will help me with something better.

 - I am redeveloping [Test53.com](https://test53.com) at the moment.
 This is a passion project and gives me a platform to try and learn new things.
 I have many ideas for the site, but because it is not aimed at becoming a income generating site I don't spend as much time on it as I would like to.
 I would love to open the site up to other contributers when it is more complete and all the backend code is available on the interface.

+- I want to contribute my first PyPi.com project soon and I think i have the perfect idea for something that is within my skill level and will be useful.

 ---